NorwegianVeterinaryInstitute/NVIrpackages/README.md

 [GitHub](https://github.com/NorwegianVeterinaryInstitute).
 To install
 `NVIrpackages` you will need:

--   R version > 4.0.0
+-   R version &gt; 4.0.0
 -   R package `remotes`
--   Rtools 4.0 or Rtools 4.2 depending on R version
+-   Rtools version 4.0, 4.2 or 4.3 depending on R version

 First install and attach the `remotes` package.

     install.packages("remotes")
     library(remotes)

-To install (or update) the `NVIrpackages` package, run the following
+To install (or update) the `NVIrpackages` package without vignettes, run the following code:

-code:
+    remotes::install_github("NorwegianVeterinaryInstitute/NVIrpackages",
+        upgrade = FALSE,
+        build = TRUE,
+        build_vignettes = FALSE)

+To install (or update) the `NVIrpackages` package with vignettes, you will need to first install some additional R-packages needed for creating the vignettes.
+Check README to see which vignettes are available and eventually install the packages: `rmarkdown`, `knitr`, `R.rsp`, and `NVIrpackages` (from GitHub) if they are missing.
+To install the package with the vignettes, run the following code:

     remotes::install_github("NorwegianVeterinaryInstitute/NVIrpackages",
         upgrade = FALSE,